hedongyan/RandomizedTrialDataset/Readme.md

 The first step is to design a **valuable** randomized trial from history records.

 ###
-The second step is to collect **high dimensional**, **hetergeneous**, **multi-source** data in randomized trial.
+The second step is to collect **high dimensional**, **hetergeneous**, **multi-source** data in randomized trial to increase to probability that the model pass the 'causal' prediction test.
 The data collection of pre-treatment variable should cost not too much addressing futural application cost for other individuals.
 In the same time, observation can be complement for the 'causal' model learning.

 ###
 The third step is to learn a 'causal' model from data and do the 'causal' prediction test.
 Then we repeat those three steps until it passed.